-- 1. Verify that the Engine Start switch is turned to "OFF" and the negative (-) cable on the battery is disconnected. - 2.
+- 1. Verify that the engine start switch is turned to off "O" and the negative (-) cable on the battery is disconnected. - 2.
 If the pump or components are hot, allow adequate cooling prior to servicing the unit. - 3.
 Close the suction and discharge valves. - 4.
 Vent the pump slowly and drain completely.